 How to Join Multiple PDF Files Into a Single PDF Document in Mac OS X

 If you have multiple PDF files that you want to combine into a single PDF file, you can rely on the Macs bundled Preview app to accomplish this.
 Not only can Preview combine a variety of single or multi-page PDF docs into a single file, you can even add images as pages, remove a page from an existing file if it’s unnecessary to have in the joined doc, or rearrange the pages of the joined files to be reordered according to your needs.
-The end result will be a single PDF document that contains every page and input file that you need.
+The end result will be a single merged PDF document that contains every page and input file that you need.

 Some apps make this task overly complicated, but Preview makes combining the highly portable and multi-platform pdf files incredibly simple, offering drag & drop ease.
 Perhaps best of all, you certainly don’t need to pay big extra bucks for a fancy PDF editor application when the Mac has the tools directly within OS X. That’s what we’re covering here, with a step by step guide showing you how to quickly join a variety of these docs into a single file.